Donating your clothing, shoes and household products helps keep millions of pounds of reusable goods from landfills each year.

 Interesting Clothing Facts

-Polyester - found in most closets in the US, is made from petroleum, and the process to create polyester is energy-intensive as well as requiring a large amount of water for cooling?
+Polyester is made from petroleum?
+The process to create polyester is energy-intensive and requires a large amount of water for cooling.

-Rayon, derived from wood pulp, often relies on clearing old growth forests to make way for water-hungry eucalyptus trees which contains the fiber needed?
+Rayon, derived from wood pulp, often relies on clearing old growth forests to make way for water-hungry eucalyptus trees which contains the needed fibers?

 cotton is the most pesticide-dependent crop in the world?